 The Public Library Construction Reimbursement Program expanded considerably over the years, with state aid for library construction projects increasing from $675,000 in the 1960’s to over $15,500,000 in the 1980’s.
 In 1990, the program was put on hiatus as a result of state budget cuts during the state credit union crisis.
 That same year only half of the state aid funds for library services were disbursed to cities and towns.
 The Jamestown Philomenian Library, which was completed in 1992, was the last library construction project approved before the program was suspended.

 At an April 15, 1998 ceremony at the Newport Public Library, Governor Lincoln Almond issued Executive Order 98-4, which reinstated the program of state aid for public library construction and capital improvements as specified in Rhode Island General Laws, section 29-6-6.
 To determine the number of projected public library construction projects and their estimated costs, the Office of Library and Information Services asked each public library to complete the Public Library Facilities Survey and Capital Budget Forecast in the spring of 1998.
-An updated summary of current capital budget projections (as of February 2003) is included in the construction packet. (see Current Projects)

 The Executive Order also charged the Office of Library and Information Services (OLIS) to prepare rules and regulations for the program.
 OLIS staff made recommendations to the Committee on Public Library Construction established by the Library Board of Rhode Island.
 The committee reviewed the proposed regulations for the program, sent copies to the public library community to review, and held a public hearing on the proposed regulations on October 15, 1998 in accordance with the Administrative Procedures Act.
 The Committee made its final recommendations to the Library Board of Rhode Island, which approved the proposed regulations at its December 7, 1998 meeting.
 The priorities and allowable-per-square-foot costs for projects, as well as the proposed annual cap on construction reimbursement payments, were reviewed and approved at the Board's January 11, 1999 meeting.
 The Office of Library and Information Services began accepting formal applications for reimbursement funding in the spring of 1999.
 The first project agreement signed after the program was reinstated was the Cumberland Public Library addition and renovation, which was completed in May 2000.